 We suggest using kApex, HCL Breakthrough, and P3-OM. kApex has some energizing ingredients that may keep you up, so you may want to use MassZymes for evening meals instead.

 At this stage, also known as fat adaptation, we recommend decreasing fats to 40-60%, increasing protein levels to 30-50%, and increasing carbs to 10%.

 If you’re fat-adapted, you can occasionally enjoy a high-carb meal and will still be able to enter ketosis.
 You can also begin to try carb refeeds, which offer metabolic and psychological benefits.

 Refeeding: How to Override Your Starvation Response

 Leptin typically increases with insulin on standard diets.
-However, in long-term ketosis, insulin and leptin levels are kept low, such as in a prolonged fast.
+However, insulin and leptin levels are kept low in long-term ketoses, such as in a prolonged fast.
 If you’ve been practicing keto nonstop, some survival mechanisms can kick in and cause a stall in fat loss.
 You could experience:

 - Reduced thyroid hormone